 The easiest way to pre-print name tags is to select the Print tab on your children’s ticket type.

-First, connect the DYMO printer to your computer, or if you are using the UCare app, then turn on your Brother Printer.
-If you are using a Zebra printer, then start the Zebra printer app.
+First, you can connect the DYMO printer to your computer, or if you are using the UCare app, turn on your Brother Printer.
+If you use a Zebra printer, start the Zebra printer app.

-On the Print tab, select the “Check in labels – DYMO LabelWriter” option and select all the children.
+Select the “Check in labels – DYMO LabelWriter” option on the Print tab and select all the children.
 Choose the upcoming meeting you want to print name tags for and the correct printer.
-Select the name tag label you want; many churches will only have one option.
-You may want to uncheck the “security tickets” option as parents can use event tickets instead.
+Select the name tag label you want; many churches have only one option.
+You may want to uncheck the “security tickets” option, as parents can use event tickets instead.

 Click “Print labels,” and labels for the first household will print.
-By printing labels one family at a time, it’s easy to separate tickets by family.
+Printing labels one family at a time makes it easy to separate tickets by family.
 You can hang labels or place them separately on a table outside each room to reduce infection risks.

 Publishing your events